buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_FanCentrifugal.md

+# Pset_FanCentrifugal

 Centrifugal fan occurrence attributes attached to an instance of IfcFan.
 <!-- end of short definition -->